 MP for Hackney South and Shoreditch

-“A long-serving Labour backbencher with high attendance who has shown notable rebellion on end-of-life amendments to a Terminally Ill Adults Bill.”
+“A long-serving Labour MP with high attendance and strong party loyalty, who has occasionally rebelled on end-of-life care amendments.”

-Dame Meg Hillier has represented Hackney South and Shoreditch since 2005 as a Labour (Co-op) MP.
-She is an active member of Parliament's committees, currently serving on the Treasury Committee and the Commons Liaison Committee, and has sat on the Public Accounts Committee and other select committees.
+Dame Meg Hillier has represented Hackney South and Shoreditch since 2005 as a Labour and Co-operative MP.
+She currently sits on the Treasury Committee and the Commons Liaison Committee, with a parliamentary career focused on public spending, accounting and scrutiny.

-Her voting record shows very high party loyalty and attendance (above the party average), with 12 rebel votes.
-She generally supports welfare and public service funding (such as Universal Credit and NHS funding), backs regulation of bus services, and tends to oppose stricter immigration controls and the Rwanda deportation scheme; votes on VAT, transgender rights and trade union powers are mixed.
+Her voting record shows very high party loyalty (99%) and above-average attendance (71%).
+She sits on the centre-left of the spectrum (43/100).
+She generally supports Universal Credit and NHS funding, and backs bus services regulation, while tending to oppose stricter immigration controls and the Rwanda deportation scheme; her votes on VAT, transgender rights, trade unions and prison sentencing are mixed, and she generally votes against the asylum system.

-Declared financial interests include nine entries: seven miscellaneous items and two visits outside the UK.
+Declares nine financial interests: seven miscellaneous entries and two entries for visits outside the UK.

 Generated 21 February 2026